More Makeup Employment Opportunities

 In any of these avenues of work, remembering the basics and always being current on classic looks, color matching, and maintaining an understanding of lighting and filters, will all but guarantee you success in your field.

 If you haven’t yet found the avenue of makeup you’d like to pursue, there is also the role of educator.
 Should you take all of your experience and knowledge and decide you’d like to share that with others hoping to pursue similar fields, there are a lot of opportunities for you to explore.
+Most any makeup line like MAC or Shu Umera, hold makeup courses for new students and continuing students.
+Keeping up on what’s happening in the world of beauty and life will only emphasize your work.

 Finally, once you have some experience and some work to show for it, maximize your visibility.
 Build a valid portfolio that is readily on-hand but find a way to brand yourself.
 Check out available domain names on the web and start building your website.
 These days it’s rare that anyone wants to see a physical portfolio so upload, build, use original content, and market yourself.
 If you don’t have enough faith in what you do, no one else will either.
 Don’t be afraid to promote your work and do work that makes you proud.
 Whether you go into film or not, confidence (not cockiness) is appealing.
 If you believe in your work AND your work can speak for itself, you will have a long and successful career as a makeup artist.